The Safeguarding Journey

 The journey to a church and a society where all are safe — children, women, vulnerable persons of all sorts — is indeed long and demanding.

-Your studies at the Centre for Child Protection (CCP), whether the Diploma or the Licentiate, provided you with knowledge and awareness to assist you in the work of safeguarding.
+Your studies at the Institute of Anthropology (IADC), formerly the Centre for Child Protection (CCP), whether the Diploma or the Licentiate, provided you with knowledge and awareness to assist you in the work of safeguarding.
 But the journey continues, and you have probably encountered various challenges in whatever role(s) you have had in safeguarding.

 What nourishes and supports you along the way, especially when you encounter challenges of isolation, denial, lack of comprehension, institutional and cultural resistance, even outright opposition?